AndreaDiotallevi/learning-journal/week-6-notes.md

     Asked an open question: Should the standup be open or more structured?
 (Perhaps decide at the next standup???)
     Liked we tried a different way of pairing 3 and 1 Maybe have more breaks - not enough balance between team bonding and task in hand

+## Thursday 19th of December 2019

+- **Retro**

+  - Sam:
+    Delegated tasks properly
+    A lot of tough challenges that we got in the end Went a lot smoother in the standup
+    Happy with everything
+    Happy with pairing with Andrew - learnt a lot Merge went smoothly
+    We should freeze features

+  - Tuan:
+    Pairing went really well
+    Would have liked to be there when we merged everything in the end Standup in the morning - enjoyed that each of us had our own time to talk

+  - Andrew
+    Pleased how much we learnt on the calendar thing - it was tough to get it to work properly The morning standup wen well with the individual talking intent Would like to layout the app nicely
+    Had a look at JOSN but probably it is not to implement now

+  - Andrea
+    Pleased how we improved in all fronts
+    Split the work work well
+    Improved communication
+    Took breaks and went for lunch together
+    Happy about the app in terms of functionality